Koala

 Distribution

-The Koala has a disjointed distribution from northern Queensland to southern Victoria and south-eastern South Australia.
-The Koala is no longer as common in Sydney as it once was.
-Clearing and fragmentation of its habitat for housing developments and farming have significantly reduced its distribution.
+The Koala has a patchy distribution from northern Queensland to southern Victoria and south-eastern South Australia.
+The Koala is no longer common in the Sydney region, although a significant population remains on the southern outskirts.
+Clearing and fragmentation of its habitat for housing developments and farming continues to significantly reduce its distribution.

 Feeding and diet

 The Koala has a highly specialised diet made up of the leaves of certain species of eucalypts as well as some flowers and stems.
 The eucalypt leaves are high in fibre and the Koala has a long caecum (part of the large intestine) to aid with digestion.
-The leaves also have a high moisture content and the name Koala is an Aboriginal term meaning 'no drink'.
+The leaves also have a high moisture content.

 Other behaviours and adaptations